UNSW-CEEM/nempy/docs/source/intro.rst

 Dispatch Procedure Outline
 --------------------------
-The main step of the dispatch procedure is the construction and solving of a mixed integer linear problem (MIP) to find the least cost set of dispatch levels for generators and scheduled loads.
-Note, in this optimisation the dispatch of scheduled is treated as a negative cost, this makes the least cost optimisation equivalent to maximising the value of market trade.
+The task of the dispatch procedure is the construction and solving of a mixed integer linear problem (MIP) to find the least cost set of dispatch levels for generators and scheduled loads.
+Note, in this optimisation the dispatch of scheduled loads is treated as a negative cost, this makes the least cost optimisation equivalent to maximising the value of market trade.
 The construction of the MIP as implemented by Nempy proceeds roughly as follows:

 #.
 Bids from generators and loads are preprocessed, some FCAS bids are excluded if they do not meet a set of inclusion